ManiAm/VENTOS_Public/README.md

 VENTOS (VEhicular NeTwork Open Simulator) is a novel integrated open-source simulator for studying traffic flows in vehicular ad-hoc networks.
 VENTOS is the main tool in C3PO research.
 More information here: "http://www.ece.ucdavis.edu/rubinet/projects/c3po.html".
 This project uses the following softwares and packages:

-**OMNET++:** OMNET++ is a network simulator.
+**OMNET++:** OMNET++ is a network simulator, and is used for detailed packet-level simulations.

 **Veins framework:** We used Veins to connect SUMO to OMNET++ using TraCI interface, as well as using IEEE 802.11p protocol in data-link layer.

 **SUMO:** SUMO is an open source, microscopic, continuous-space, discrete-time road traffic simulator, developed at German Aerospace Center.
-We implemeted multiple car following models in SUMO.
+We implemented multiple car following models in SUMO.

 Install OMNET++